Rosuav/shed/CarePackage.md

 * **Dim Sims**.
 No, I don't mean dim sum; the dim sim is peculiarly Australian and only *inspired by* Chinese cuisine.
 Can be eaten fried or steamed.
 Has too many vegetables and not enough chocolate for my liking, though.

+* **Jaffas** have a crisp orange-flavoured outer shell and a chocolate interior.
+There are some traditions associated with them, including rolling them down the aisles in theatres, which I beg you not to do if you ever want to go back to that theatre.
+I was going to include some, but couldn't find a package small enough to fit in the box. :(

 * **Prawns**.
 Mmmmmmm, prawns.
 You probably have 'em too, but you call 'em "shrimp" and they're not as prevalent.